Things to do in Boston

 The New England Aquarium is one of the best aquariums in the United States.
 This one is located right next to the Harbor, so it provides a great view.
 You can pet stingrays and even touch a shark!

-Your kids will love spending the afternoon at the aquarium and exploring all the variety of fish that live in the ocean.
+Your kids will love spending the afternoon at the New England Aquarium and exploring all the variety of fish that live in the ocean.

 Visit the Boston Common

-The Boston Public Garden is a public park that has been around for over 300 years.
+The Boston Common is a public park that has been around for over 300 years.
 It’s a great place to visit if you’re looking for a break from the city or some greenery since it is absolutely gorgeous and immaculate.

-While you are in the park make sure to visit:
+While you are in the park, make sure to visit the following:

 - “Make Way for Duckling” statues that will delight your youngsters.
 The statues were made in honor of the story written by Robert McCloskey.